To my readers......

 The Guys in Uniform Business

-Ever since the release of the British Photographers' collection of Royale Studio and Guys in Uniform images, (Source 1) this Studio has suffered from being called 'Men in Uniform' in some quarters.
+The 'Guys in Uniform' Studio has long suffered from being called 'Men in Uniform' in some quarters.
 However, it always used the 'Guys in Uniform' label in its short existence, as shown in the image below and image 2, above.
 There was never a Studio called 'Men In Uniform'

-This misconception seems to have originated from the publication of the British Photographer's collection, since the originator gave some of his scans titles beginning with MIU.
+This misconception seems to have originated from the publication of the British Photographer's collection (Source 1), since the originator gave some of his scans titles beginning with MIU.
 An interesting, 2002 article by Squaddie John about the history and the connections between the two studios gives an account of how this came about.
 Formerly published at 'Milism' (now defunct), I have been given permission by the author to reproduce it at mitchmen - read the 'Milism' article.

 10. Ad for Guys In Uniform in 'Him Exclusive' Sept 1975

 Strictly speaking, 'Guys in Uniform' was a product of 'Studio 57', run by Charles Koestler and based in Linden Gardens, Notting Hill.
-Some of their advertisements showed this link.
+Some of their advertisements showed this information.

 This ad also shows they were using the same marketing technique as Royale - 'selection' sheets from which clients could choose which prints they wanted to buy.

-In a different ad, GIU announced that they had compiled two selection sheets as an easy way to order, emulating the Royale catalogues.
-It was a sales methodology that was becoming outdated by then and none of these selection sheets seem to have survived.
+It was a sales methodology that was becoming outdated by then, and none of these selection sheets seem to have survived.
 It's not known if they were able to secure an income stream from them.

 N.B.
 This advertisement was originally published in black and white, I have added the colour using AI.